Italian Nationalist Association: Ideology

-Corradini occasionally used the term "national socialism" to define the ideology which he endorsed.
-Though this is the same term used by the movement of National Socialism in Germany (a.k.a.
-Nazism) no evidence exists to indicate that Corradini's use of the term had any influence.

-In 1914, the ANI began to tilt towards authoritarian nationalism with its endorsement of the creation of an authoritarian corporate state, a radical idea created by Italian law professor Alfredo Rocco.
-Such a corporate state would be led by a corporate assembly rather than a parliament, which would be composed of unions, business organisations and other economic organisations that would work within a powerful state government to regulate business-labour relations, organise the economy, end class conflict, and make Italy an industrial state which could compete with imperial powers and establish its own empire.
+Corradini occasionally used the term "national socialism" (socialismo nazionale) to define the ideology which he endorsed.
+Although this is the same term ("National Socialism", nazionalsocialismo) used by the Nazis, no evidence exists to indicate that Corradini's use of the term had any influence.
+In 1914, the ANI began to tilt towards authoritarian nationalism with its endorsement of the creation of an authoritarian corporate state, a radical idea created by Rocco, who was a law professor.
+Such a corporate state would be led by a corporate assembly rather than a parliament, which would be composed of unions, business organisations, and other economic organisations that would work within a powerful state government to regulate business-labour relations, organise the economy, end class conflict, and make Italy an industrial state that could compete with imperial powers and establish its own empire.

 Membership

-Many of the ANI supporters were wealthy Italians of right-wing authoritarian nationalist background, in spite of efforts by Corradini and left-leaning nationalists to make the ANI a nationalist mass movement supported by the working-class.
+Many of the ANI supporters were wealthy Italians of right-wing authoritarian and conservative-authoritarian nationalist background, in spite of efforts by Corradini and left-leaning nationalists to make the ANI a nationalist mass movement supported by the working class.
+As a result, it is described as a national-conservative and right-wing party.